Sole trader insurance Sole trader insurance

 Moments of clumsiness

-Our public liability insurance for freelancers will protect you if you cause injury or property damage to a third party, either at your home office, at a client's office, or when out and about.
+Our public liability insurance for sole traders will protect you if you cause injury or property damage to a third party, either at your home office, at a client's office, or when out and about.
 It's also worth bearing in mind that some of your clients, or even suppliers, might ask you to have PL, so make sure your minimum cover limit meets their requirements as well as your own.

 Tools of the trade